parth-github/mongo-aggregation-framework/README.md

 ## Sample Dataset Source

-Datasets have been provided by [MongoDB University](https://university.mongodb.com/) free of cost and to used for learning purpose only.
-The database name used in examples is 'aggregations' and all collections (*.json files) are created/restored inside the mentioned database.
+Datasets have been provided by [MongoDB University](https://university.mongodb.com/) and other MongoDB tutorials available free of cost, to be used for learning purposes only.
+The database name used in examples is 'aggregations' and the collections (*.json files) can be created/restored inside the mentioned database.

 ### Sample Datasets